Legal.us LLC

-Use a rent-to-own agreement to outline the terms of a contract where a tenant rents and later has the option to purchase your property.
+Use our Rent-to-Own Agreement to outline the terms of a contract where a tenant rents and later has the option to purchase your property.

 A Rent-to-Own Agreement is a contract between a landlord and a tenant, allowing the tenant to buy the leased property after a certain period.

-This is common for tenants who may want to rent for a while and buy later.
+This is common for tenants wanting to rent for a while and buy later.

 Some renters might lack the current means to finance a purchase but may be able to do so later when their finances improve.

-No matter the situation you see renters in, you need a rent-to-own agreement that can help protect your rights as a landlord should you decide to offer the option to buy.
+No matter the situation you see renters in, you need a rent-to-own agreement that can help protect your rights as a landlord should you offer the option to buy.

 What is a Rent-to-Own Agreement?

 A rent-to-own agreement is a legally binding contract between a landlord and tenant.
-It is a rental agreement that gives a tenant an option to buy later.
+A rental agreement gives a tenant an option to buy later.

-The option is usually for a negotiated purchase price and it includes other key terms.
+The option is usually for a negotiated purchase price and includes other key terms.

 Many agreements specify the time the tenant will rent before their option to buy is exercisable or runs out.
-The contract will typically contain standard lease agreement details and expectations about the eventual purchase.
+The contract typically contains standard lease agreement details and expectations about the eventual purchase.

 Why Do You Need a Rent-to-Own Agreement?